Director General of Taxation

 South Sudan’s relations with Sudan is achieved, donors will have to look for areas of engagement where their objectives do not interfere with the short-term interests of a government that subsists on a war footing.
 In this regard South Sudan’s decision to suspend oil production and the subsequent need to generate alternative revenues may offer new opportunities.

-The South Sudan NGO Forum is generously funded by Sida.
+The South Sudan NGO Forum is funded by its committed members, Sida, SDC, and ECHO.